photofroggy/dAmnViper/README.rst

 that applications using dAmn Viper will depend on twisted as well as dAmn Viper.

-In addition, when the aforementioned `CookieAgent` is available, applications will also depend on PyOpenSSL.
+In addition, if deviantART's API implements the password grant type, applications will also depend on PyOpenSSL.
 This is not exactly a great situation for application developers and end users.